Does the Samsung Galaxy A51 & A52 smartphones have a native notification LED?

 Looks cool right?

-If it does, well then, let’s get started. #enjoy.
+If it does, then let’s get started. #enjoy.

 How to set up a customized virtual hole punch inspired notification LED on your Samsung Galaxy A51 & A52 phones, using the aodNotify app.